femou1/pb-handbooks/pb_gamerules.md

 * Racist, discriminating, and offensive content are strictly prohibited in the in-game Roblox voice chat.
 If you are caught breaking this rule you will be game banned and a report to Roblox will be made.

-> If something is not listed here, it does not mean it is necessary allowed.
+> If something is not listed here, it does not mean it is necessarily allowed.
 Moderators have the final say in situations.

 > If you believe a Pinewood Moderator, or a person granted moderator powers from another subgroup, is abusing their elevated permissions, report the abuse case with evidence to someone above the individual in terms of rank.